 Two examples of this are cold showers and intermittent fasting, which we are just beginning to explore for their exciting health benefits

-The science behind cold showers is actually fascinating and very real.
+The science behind cold showers is fascinating and very real.

-By deliberately subjecting yourself to the freezing cold water, we cause a number of changes in our bodies.
+By deliberately subjecting yourself to the cold water, we cause several changes in our bodies.

-Improved Mood –Cold showers have been shown to up regulate (increase) the number of dopamine receptors (D2 receptors).
-Dopamine is a neurotransmitter responsible for our motivation and behaviour, and is partly the reason why cold showers are so effective for countering depression.
+- Improved Mood –Cold showers have been shown to up-regulate (increase) the number of dopamine receptors (D2 receptors).
+Dopamine is a neurotransmitter responsible for our motivation and behaviour and is partly the reason why cold showers are so useful for countering depression.

 Not too bad when you think about it.
-60 seconds of discomfort is probably worth it for all of those rewards.
-Joel Runyon actually credits taking cold showers with helping him start up his business:
+Sixty seconds of discomfort is probably worth it for all of those rewards.
+Joel Runyon credits taking cold showers with helping him start up his business:

-It may have been the Romans who first discovered the benefits of intermittent fasting, completely by accident of course, like a lot of important scientific discoveries.
+It may have been the Romans who first discovered the benefits of intermittent fasting, entirely by accident, of course, like a lot of important scientific discoveries.

-Back then, epilepsy was an unknown entity and the Romans believed that seizures were a sure sign that you had actually been possessed by a demon, and an ignorant diagnosis was always going to earn an ignorant prescription for a treatment.
+Back then, epilepsy was an unknown entity, and the Romans believed that seizures were a sure sign that a demon had possessed you.
+An ignorant diagnosis was always going to earn a naive prescription for treatment.

-They would lock up anyone having seizures in a dark room and cut off their food supply, but through sheer dumb luck they actually began to notice improvements and a reduction in the number of seizures.
+They would lock up anyone having seizures in a dark room and cut off their food supply, but through sheer dumb luck, they began to notice improvements and a reduction in the number of seizures.

 This wasn’t because the demon inside them got a little bit too ‘hangry’ and decided to go and possess someone else.

-Scientists have now discovered that intermittent fasting has positive effects on those who suffer from seizures, which they believe is due to the fact that intermittent fasting encourages our body and brain to use ketones as an energy source instead of glucose and this seems to reduce the number of seizures.
+Scientists have now discovered that intermittent fasting has positive effects on those who suffer from seizures, which they believe is because intermittent fasting encourages our body and brain to use ketones as an energy source instead of glucose, and this seems to reduce the number of seizures.